-Show at label E those tax losses that were transferred after consolidation because the continuity of ownership or control tests were failed but the joining company satisfied the same business test.
-For more information on the same business test see Part A - Tax losses and net capital losses consolidated, item 1 on page 3.
+Show at 🖻 those tax losses that were transferred after consolidation because the continuity of ownership or control tests were failed but the joining company satisfied the same business test.
+For more information on the same business test, see 1 Tax losses transferred from joining entities (including head company) at consolidation in part A on page 2.